iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

   2. How to accelerate fully first-order methods to match the optimal complexity bounds.
   3. How to establish non-asymptotic convergence guarantees for bilevel problems with convex lower levels.

-Also there appeared several other optimization problems with different formulations arising from practice, e.g.,

 * Compositional Stochastic Optimization<d-cite key="wang2017stochastic"></d-cite>

 $$